Adjusting data to use with sicegar

-Thomas Matheis, Phineus Choi, Sam Butler, Mira Terdiman, Jo Hardin
+Thomas Matheis, Phineus Choi, Sam Butler, Mira Terdiman, Johanna Hardin

 Source:vignettes/adjusting_data.Rmd

 There are sometimes cases where data must be adjusted before using sicegar.
-Two common situations in which adjustments are needed is when the data have too few time points, and when there appears to be a decreasing, or negative, trend.
-While sicegar does not have built-in functions to perform the necessary corrections, the required operations are fairly straightforward.
+Two common situations in which adjustments are needed is when the data have too few time points and when there appears to be a decreasing, or negative, trend.
+While sicegar does not have built-in functions to perform the necessary corrections, we provide a set of straightforward operations to mitigate the cases and estimate the sigmoidal parameter values.

 Too few time points / observations

-We will first demonstrate how to adjust data with too few time points.
+The first case happens when the data contain too few time points.
 More specifically, if the sigmoidal data has on the order of five or fewer time points (six or fewer for double sigmoidal data), sicegar will usually fail to find a fit.
 This is a result of the sigmoidal and double sigmoidal models having six and seven parameters respectively.

 maximum = 10,